csci-1301/csci-1301.github.io/docs/exercises_with_solutions.md

     Console.WriteLine("Please enter your age:");
     myAge = int.Parse(Console.ReadLine());
     ```
-    <details><summary>Solution</summary>The code will compile, but can crash at execution time if the end user inputs a non-integer value.</details>
+    <details><summary>Solution</summary>The code will compile, but can crash at execution time if the end user inputs a non-integer value (for instance, "This is a test").</details>

 #.
 Write a series of statements that: a) Declare an `int` variable named `userAge`, b) Display on the screen a message asking the user to enter his or her age, c) Read the value entered by the user and store it in the `userAge` variable.
 You can add statement(s) performing intermediate steps if you want.
     <details><summary>Solution</summary>